willxxy/ECG-Bench/README.md

 #### Additional Notes for 2-Stage Methods During Training

-1. For non-image and text representations of ECGs (e.g., signal and stacked signal), the representation between signal and stacked signal is automatically allocated when using a particular ECG encoder.
-For general, pretrained encoders, the stacked signal representation is used due to the input size requirement.
-For ECG-specific encoders, the original signal representation is used.
+1. For non-image and text representations of ECGs (e.g., ECG signal and stacked ECG signal), the representation between ECG signal and stacked ECG signal is automatically allocated when using a particular ECG encoder.
+For general, pretrained encoders, the stacked ECG signal representation is used due to the input size requirement.
+For ECG-specific encoders, the original ECG signal representation is used.

-2. For image representations of ECGs (e.g., plot of ECG), the image representation is automatically plotted using the `ecg-plot` package.
+2. For image representations of ECGs (e.g., ECG image), the image representation is automatically plotted using the `ecg-plot` package.

 3. For any 2-stage method, if you want to fully finetune the encoder during the second stage with only the autoregressive objective, you can add the following argument: